-The scramble to find innovative ways to keep our natural hair healthy amid the pandemic has resulted in an increased search for protective hairstyles—and people are turning to Pinterest for inspo.
+The scramble to find innovative ways to keep our natural hair healthy amid limited access to salons has resulted in an increased search for protective hairstyles—and people are turning to Pinterest for inspo.
 Take a look at some of the keywords around the subject matter that saw a significant spike on the famed visual search engine in 2020:

 Honestly, the demand for low-maintenance hair inspiration makes total sense, especially since these hairstyles minimize potential damage to growing hair, without compromising style.
 Even Pinterest's Head of Content and Editorial Partnerships, Aya Kanai, shared her growing appreciation for these easily manageable hairstyles.